 - Engage in any form of criminal activity

-- Practice or promote sexual relationships outside of a biblically defined marriage of one man and one woman
+- Engage in sexual relationships outside of a biblically defined marriage of one man and one woman

 - Engage in the use of pornography

 - Abuse alcohol (drunkenness); Minors must abstain from alcohol.
 Alcohol is not permitted on GLC property with the exception of permanent staff’s full time residences and the RV park.

 - Engage in illegal drug use or activity;